Skip to main content

 Protect Bedtime

-The 30 minutes before bed shape how your child processes the day.
+What happens in the last 30 minutes before bed shapes how your child processes the whole day.

 The Power of Stories

-Why Bedtime Stories Are More Than "Just Reading"
+Why Bedtime Stories Do More Than You Think

-When a child hears a story about a character facing fears, something remarkable happens in their brain.
-They experience the challenge with the character from a safe distance.
-They feel the fear, witness the coping, and internalize the triumph—all without the pressure of it being "about them."
+Here’s what happens when your child hears about a character who’s scared of the same things they are: they ride along with that character from a safe distance.
+They feel the fear, see the character cope, and absorb the win—without the pressure of it being "about them."

 15min